[[Links to detailed annual Lake Steward reports are at the bottom of this page.]

 Dissolved Oxygen Depletion

 Dissolved oxygen (DO) in lake water is important, as it is essential for the survival of all aquatic organisms.
-A lack of oxygen in the lower layers of the lake also can cause mobilization (release) of phosphorus from sediments.
+A lack of oxygen in the lower layers of the lake (referred to as being anoxic) also can cause mobilization (release) of phosphorus from sediments.

 Benthic Health